 The amount of time each student puts in per day/week is flexible based on the goal set by their parents.

 If they are aiming to complete 120 hours in a typical school-year, it will require an average of 4 hours per week for 30 weeks.
-Progress in vocal skill will be a natural by-product of the time being spent with the vocal exercises and lessons.
+Progress in vocal skills will be a natural by-product of the time being spent with the vocal exercises and lessons.

 So every child will develop to some degree based on their musical intuitiveness, desire to improve, and coordination (skill) for singing.